 - 3 credits of FIST courses

-Students wishing to apply to the Diploma in Film Production must complete the online UBC application by January 15 as well as the required supplemental material on this page by February 1.
+Students wishing to apply to the Diploma in Film Production must complete the online UBC application by Jan 15 as well as submit the required supplemental material by Feb 1.

 You must have a UBC student number and a post-secondary undergraduate degree in order to apply.
 If you do not have a UBC student number and have not completed the UBC admissions application information your application will be rejected.